Our first technical peak!

 We took a ten-minute walk to a slope nearby the Pacific Crest Trail.
 You can see part of the trail in the photo below.

 Training consisted of learning various steep-slope walking techniques, with and without ice axes and with and without ropes (but always with crampons).
 The weather was less than ideal...we experienced cold, driving rain most of the day.
+No worries though, since we New Hampshire White Mountain hikers are used to everything the weather can throw our way.

 We also practiced self-arrest techniques.